"Richard Eager" A Pilot's Story (Main Review) Second Edition 2024

 That is the hallmark of true leadership.
 It is also the hallmark of nationhood.

-Colonel Evans was indeed also a very fine leader, a very natural leader.
+Colonel Evans was also a very fine leader, a very natural leader.
 He worked with his men and women, not over them.
 He was a listener, and he had a tremendous rapport with his crews and with all the squadrons that he went on to command, right into the Cold War.

 Richard Eager ~ A Pilot’s Story is a crucial addition to an aviation library.
 In Britain, a copy is lodged with the Royal Air Force’s Central Library at RAF Cranwell, the UK’s equal to the US Air Force Academy at Colorado Springs.